 The second ‘Rue de Paris' album is produced by Rue Protzer 2007 in New York.
 The recordings take place in the famous Avatar Studios.
 The album is titled "New York Slow" and includes five original compositions as well as arrangements of pieces by Steve Swallow, Keith Jarrett and John Coltrane.
 With the "Who's Who" of the American jazz scene: Randy Brecker, Lee Konitz, Jay Anderson, and Adam Nussbaum.

 The third album "Trois" was recorded in 2009 in The Hague.
 The album features Marc Johnson, Adam Nussbaum, Thomas Rückert, Julian Wasserfuhr and Cecile Verny.
 The renowned specialist magazine Stereoplay chooses "Trois" in third place of the ten best jazz CDs of the year.

 As bandleader, Rue Protzer leads the Band 4 at the club.
 The live band is one of the most booked bands in Germany and performs at top-class events all over Europe.

 In the following years, he created the compositions "Xanivia" and "The Pirt Trip" for orchestra, which Rue Protzer premieres with the Metropolorchester in Nuremberg.

 In 2013, "One Note Story" is the first album under his own name.
 At the recordings in Munich Patrick Scales, Sebastian Studnitzky, Jesse Milliner, Christian Lettner and Lutz Häfner act as musicians.

 With "Jimmy!
-The guitar boss" Rue Protzer develops a series of e-guitar textbooks for children.
-Edition Dux will publish the first three volumes of the series in 2017.
+The Guitar Boss" Rue Protzer develops a series of e-guitar textbooks for children.
+Edition Dux has published three volumes of the series in 2017.